playfulprogramming/playfulprogramming/content/blog/object-mutation/index.md

 To understand object mutation, we first need to conceptualize how JavaScript handles variable creation.

-In one of my blog posts called ["Functions are values", I talk about how variables as stored into memory](https://unicorn-utterances.com/posts/javascript-functions-are-values).
+In one of my blog posts called ["Functions are values", I talk about how variables are stored in memory](https://unicorn-utterances.com/posts/javascript-functions-are-values).
 In that article, I specifically talk about how, when you create JavaScript variables, they create a new space in memory.

 Say that we wanted to initialize two variables: